flomotlik/blog/_posts/2012-11-19-Amazon-auto-scaling.markdown

 for your customers, they pay you.
 As simple as this sounds this is what business boils down to.

-The limiting factor for all businesses in talking to your customers, developing new features and giving great and fast support is ***time***.
+The limiting factor for all businesses in talking to their customers, developing new features and giving great and fast support is ***time***.
 The more you have of it, the more you can use it to create value.